everknow/decent-requirements/README.md

 ### CURATORS

-- The partners **MUST** develop a network of specialist creative asset curators ("curators") lead by MoCDA's example.
+- The partners **MUST** develop a network of specialist creative asset curators ("curators") lead by MoCDA's curators' example.
 - The partners **MUST** form a committee of curators who participate in the selection of creative assets to fund.
 - The partners **MUST** produce a manifesto of principles the curators vow to adhere to, in order to remain impartial in its influence (("the manifesto")
 - The partners **MUST** produce a series of measurable metrics to objectively verify divergence from the principles.